Zulko/bricks_and_scissors/content/posts/overhangs.md

 ### Have a constraints problem?
 Try a constraints solver!

-The clique trick is great for finding new sets of compatible overhangs, but it cannot be applied to sequence decomposition problems where each overhang must be drawn from a different set:
+The clique trick is great for finding new sets of compatible overhangs, but it cannot be applied to sequence decomposition problems where each overhang must be drawn from a different set, like this one:

 <img
   src="../../post_assets/overhang_design/cut_around_here_fragments.png"